Abdelrahman-Mahmoud9/AI-Content-Creator/README.md

 - **Run-specific IDs**: Each run gets a unique timestamp identifier
 - **Error Logging**: Detailed error reports if the workflow fails

-To extend logging for other components, you can implement additional logging functions similar to `log_discovery` in the topic discovery component.

 ## Graph Visualization

 The project includes a graph visualization tool (`generate_graph.py`) that: